Skip to content

 Availability and migration

 Indexing feature and tools are available in the Next environment as part of the 1.7.0 release.
 They replace the legacy Datasources/Datasets feature.
+As of Release 1.7.2, a dedicated Indexes Tab interface is available within Toolkit Configuration for comprehensive index management.
 Datasources are still available in the Nexus environment for reference, but new datasets are not supported.
 See the Release Notes 1.7.0.

 Introduction